Singular Hodge theory for combinatorial geometries: Introduction

 With all the key players defined, we provide Section~\ref{sec:guide} as a guide to the inductive proof of the main theorem of the paper, Theorem~\ref{theorem_all}.
 No definitions or proofs are given here, and the section is meant only to provide intuition for the structure of the proof.
 This section may be skipped, but we hope that the reader benefits from flipping back to this section to ``see what the authors were thinking" as they read the rest of the paper.

 The proof of the main theorem begins in Section~\ref{sec:modules} and continues for the remainder of the paper.
 We use Sections~\ref{sec:modules} and~\ref{sec:ihmodulesmobius} to establish some general results about modules over the graded M\"obius algebra, and in particular about the intersection cohomology modules.
 The results in Section~\ref{sec:modules} are not inductive in nature and are established outside of the inductive loop.
 Section~\ref{sec:starting induction} studies the Poincar\'e pairings on various $\H(\M)$-submodules of $\CH(\M)$ and how they behave under linear-algebraic operations such as tensor products.
 Section~\ref{sec:Rouquier complexes} is dedicated to introducing and studying the so-called Rouquier complexes; as in \cite{EW}, we use these to prove a version of weak Lefschetz, which for us is a certain vanishing condition for the socles of our intersection cohomology modules.
 In Section~\ref{sec:multiplicities and inverse KL}, we explain how Theorem~\ref{theorem_all} can be used to deduce Theorem \ref{thm:inverse}.
 Sections~\ref{sec:deletion induction} and~\ref{sec:underlined deletion induction} use the semi-small decomposition developed in \cite{BHMPW} to perform an induction involving the deletion $\M \setminus i$ of a single element $i$ from $\M$.
 Section~\ref{sec:deform} explores how the hard Lefschetz theorem and Hodge--Riemann relations behave when deforming Lefschetz operators.
 Section~\ref{SectionProof} puts all of the results from the previous sections together to finish the inductive proof of Theorem~\ref{theorem_all}, from which Theorems~\ref{thm:top-heavy}, ~\ref{thm:KL}, and ~\ref{prop:kahler} follow.
+We also show in Section~\ref{subsec:monotonicity} how Lemma~\ref{mult by y} can be used to deduce Theorem~\ref{thm:monotonicity}.
 Finally, the appendix establishes the framework needed to deduce Theorem~\ref{thm:equivariantKL} as well as the equivariant part of Theorem~\ref{thm:top-heavy}.